 Janice Rodgers concentrated her practice on representing and advising not-for-profit organizations, including private and public foundations, charitable and educational institutions, and other tax-exempt entities.
 She also has experience in advising both individuals and institutions on charitable giving, including charitable remainder trusts, charitable lead trusts, direct gifts, and tax planning for long-term charitable gift programs.
-She is a frequent speaker on topics such as permissible lobbying and political activity of tax-exempt organizations; private foundation rules; not-for-profit organization investment standards and procedures; ethical, legal, and governance principles and best practices for not-for-profits; and director and officer responsibilities, liabilities, and insurance.
+She was a frequent speaker on topics such as permissible lobbying and political activity of tax-exempt organizations; private foundation rules; not-for-profit organization investment standards and procedures; ethical, legal, and governance principles and best practices for not-for-profits; and director and officer responsibilities, liabilities, and insurance.
 Ms. Rodgers' most recent experience included:

 - Advising private foundations (corporate, family, and independent) concerning grants, including to international organizations, coalitions, non-501(c)(3) organizations, and for-profit entities and for scholarships; and appropriate due diligence, documentation, and record-keeping.

 - Advising private foundations concerning program-related investments, including loans and guarantees for environmental conservation and other purposes and direct investments in for-profit entities for environmental and economic development purposes.

 - Advising organizations concerning compliance with tax laws, including private foundation rules on self-dealing, minimum distribution requirements, excess business holdings, jeopardizing investments, lobbying, political activity, grants to individuals, and expenditure responsibility; intermediate sanctions for excess benefit transactions; and unrelated business taxable income, and maintaining tax-exempt, public charity, or private operating foundation status.

 - Advising organizations regarding the attributes of different organizational structures, including trust or corporation, and tax status, including private foundation, public charity, private operating foundation, and church or school, and analysis of the appropriateness for a particular organization.

 - Advising donors on alternative structures and vehicles for their charitable giving, including private foundations, donor-advised funds, supporting organizations, and charitable lead or charitable remainder trusts.

 - Advising institutions regarding receipt and negotiation of, and agreements regarding, various forms of charitable donations, including real estate, stock, artwork and gifts through estates, trusts, charitable gift annuities, retirement plans, and life insurance.

 - Creating new organizations and securing federal income and state and local sales and property tax exemptions for them.